We take a closer look at the 9 children of Queen Victoria and Prince Albert. Who they were and what became of them.

 Princess Christian of Schleswig-Holstein

-Princess Helena Augusta was born on 25 May 1846.
+Princess Helena Of United Kingdom was born on 25 May 1846.
 She married Prince Christian of Schleswig-Holstein, an impoverished German Prince.
 The couple remained in England under Queen Victoria’s watchful eye due to the Prince’s lack of finances.
 She died on 9th June 1923 aged 77 years.

 Princess Louise Caroline Alberta